 Language Requirement.
 Degrees in International Relations include a modern foreign language component which exceeds the College’s proficiency requirement.
 Students in International Relations must either

-- Complete two courses beyond the 202-level in one modern language OR
+- Complete three courses beyond the 202-level in one modern language OR

 - Achieve 202-level proficiency in two modern languages and complete one course beyond the 202-level in one of those languages.

 Some freshman seminars may fulfill the IR language requirement.
 To count toward the language requirement, courses must be taught entirely in the target language.

 Major Writing Requirement (MWR).
 The major writing requirement will be satisfied upon completion of the capstone seminar, internship, independent study or honors project.

 Major Computer Proficiency Requirement (CPR).
 International Relations majors will satisfy the computer proficiency by successfully completing the concentration methods course requirement.